moslemajra85/knowlege_base_rag/README.md

 ## What Is A DataFrame?

 A pandas DataFrame is a table in memory.
 It has rows and columns, like a spreadsheet or SQL table.

-Before creating the DataFrame, the data is a Python list:
+Before creating the DataFrame:

 ```python
 chunks = [